 The Master of Arts in Theories of Urban Practice, launched in fall 2012, reflects a new approach to urbanism in which the main tools of design are transformative theories, urban research, and analysis.
-In the 36-credit program, students will conduct original research and develop design strategies based on critical engagement with contemporary urban issues viewed through historical, theoretical, methodological, and analytical lenses.
+In this 36-credit program, students conduct original research and develop design strategies based on critical engagement with contemporary urban issues viewed through historical, theoretical, methodological, and analytical lenses.

 The program is designed for

 The program is also ideal for career changers in art, media, design, and policymaking who want advanced training in sustainability and an advanced degree and training in urban design and urbanism.